GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ## Cleanup
 1. Use `Ctrl+C` to stop the Spring Boot application and the Dataflow.
 1. In the [Cloud Console for Dataflow], select the Dataflow job and stop it.
 Cancel the pipeline instead of draining it.
+Dataflow will automatically delete the subscription to the topic `topicFromDataflow` during this process.
-1. Delete the subscriptions followed by the topics in the [Cloud Console for Pub/Sub] or via the command line.
+1. Delete the subscription followed by the topics in the [Cloud Console for Pub/Sub] or via the command line.
 ```shell script
 gcloud pubsub subscriptions delete topicFromDataflow.subscriptionFromDataflow
 gcloud pubsub topics delete topicFromDataflow topicToDataflow